piradoiv/flappy-bird/README.md

 I've did this Flappy Bird clone about a year ago and adapted the code to implement a Perceptron, poor's man Genetics and any new crazy thing I've watched on Shiffman's YouTube channel.

+I've also took the idea about the distance to the tubes and elevation from [this video](https://www.youtube.com/watch?v=aeWmdojEJf0).

 Please feel free to open issues and pull requests.